Lisa's Date with Density: Plot

-Superintendent Chalmers visits Principal Skinner at Springfield Elementary School to show off his newly purchased 1979 Honda Accord.
-Chalmers is distraught when he discovers the car's hood ornament is missing.
+Superintendent Chalmers visits Principal Skinner at Springfield Elementary School to show off his newly purchased second-hand Honda Accord, only to discover the car's hood ornament has suddenly gone missing.
 Skinner orders a search of every student's locker which reveals that Nelson Muntz, the school bully, is the culprit.
 As punishment, Nelson is forced to return all stolen items found in his locker to their owners and perform janitorial work with Groundskeeper Willie.

-Lisa is caught staring at Nelson during band practice and unwittingly causes a commotion among the band students.
-After she receives detention and is forced to write a contrite message on a chalkboard, she realizes she has developed a crush on Nelson.
-She asks Milhouse to pass a love note to him in class, but Nelson thinks Milhouse wrote the love note and beats him.
+Lisa is caught staring at Nelson during band practice and unwittingly causes a commotion among the band students, earning her detention during which she is forced to write lines on the chalkboard.
+After Nelson recommends using an aid for writing musical notation to get through her punishment faster, she realizes she has developed a crush on him.
+She asks Milhouse to pass a love note to him in class, but Nelson, thinking Milhouse wrote the love note, beats him up.
 After Milhouse is taken to the hospital, Lisa confesses to Nelson that she wrote the note and soon she spends more time with him, inviting him to her house and even visiting Nelson's own.

-At Marge Simpson's suggestion, Lisa vows to turn Nelson from a troublemaker into a sweet, well-behaved young man.
-She forcibly dresses him in sharp clothing and takes him to the Springfield Observatory.
-To distract Lisa, Nelson kisses her, but finds he has fallen for Lisa in the process.
-However, the influence of Nelson's friends Jimbo, Dolph and Kearney prevails when they convince him to vandalize Principal Skinner's house.
-After Skinner calls the police, the four boys flee.
-Nelson takes refuge at Lisa's house and insists he is innocent; Lisa believes him until he accidentally reveals he was involved in the boys' prank.
-Lisa realizes that she cannot reform Nelson and gently ends their relationship.
-On her way home she runs into Milhouse, who is delighted to hear that she is no longer seeing Nelson.
+At Marge's suggestion, Lisa decides to turn Nelson from a troublemaker into a sweet, well-behaved young man like how Marge had done with Homer.
+Lisa compels Nelson to start dressing more sharply and then takes him to the Springfield Observatory for a date.
+To distract Lisa, Nelson kisses her, but finds he has fallen for her in the process.
+However, the influence of his friends Jimbo, Dolph and Kearney prevails when they convince him to vandalize Principal Skinner's house later that night.
+After Skinner calls the police, the four boys flee; Nelson gains refuge in the Simpson house by telling Lisa that he is innocent, which she believes at first.
+However, Nelson accidentally admits his involvement the next day, and Lisa gently breaks up with him after realizing that he hasn't changed at all.
+On her way home, she runs into Milhouse, who is delighted to hear that she's no longer seeing Nelson.

-In the subplot, Chief Wiggum arrests a scam artist for telemarketing fraud.
+In the subplot, Chief Wiggum arrests a scam artist for fraudulent robocalling.
 Homer witnesses the arrest and retrieves the discarded autodialer from a trash bin.
 He uses the machine for a telemarketing scheme to persuade everyone to send him money under the name "Happy Dude".
 His phone calls annoy the whole town and Chief Wiggum catches him.
-Instead of confiscating the autodialer and taking Homer into custody, he shoots it and asks Homer to bring it to his court hearing lest the charges be dismissed for lack of evidence.
-In the closing credits, the repaired autodialer plays Homer's new, court-ordered message asking residents to forgive him by sending money to "Sorry Dude".
+Instead of confiscating the autodialer and taking Homer into custody, he shoots it and asks Homer to bring it to his court hearing, lest the charges be dismissed for lack of evidence.
+In the closing credits, the repaired autodialer plays Homer's new, court-ordered message asking residents to forgive him; he ends the message with yet another money beg, this time to "Sorry Dude".